Sungray/studio/README.md

 platform.
 You may need to make them executable first.
 * If it does not open automatically, **open a browser** and type the url `http://localhost:8080` to load the web UI.

+Important: do not run scripts from `web-ui/src/main/scripts` — those files are templates and get filtered during packaging.
+Always run the scripts from the built distribution (zip or the `target/...-dist` directory).

 Note: avoid running the script as superuser/administrator, as this may create permissions issues.

 ### Configuration